What is DI?

-Living in one’s own home should not be a privilege but a fundamental right for every individual.
-This principle is emphasized in Article 19 of the Convention on the Rights of Persons with Disabilities, which states that people with disabilities must have the opportunity to live in the community and access home-based services.
-Numerous other international documents also highlight that institutional living is inhumane.
-Despite this, many people are still denied this right.
-In Slovenia, over 20,000 people live in institutions, and in the European Union, this number reaches nearly 1.2 million.
-When the process of deinstitutionalization is complete, the doors to equal rights will finally be open.
-Together with all stakeholders and the general public, we aim to open these doors.
+Life in one’s home environment should not be a privilege, but a right of every person.
+This is reflected in Article 19 of the Convention on the Rights of Persons with Disabilities, which states that people with disability must have the opportunity to live in the community and have access to in-home services.
+Many other international documents also make it clear that living in institutions is inhumane.
+Yet for some people, this right is still denied.
+In Slovenia, more than 20,000 people live in institutions, and across the European Union nearly 1.2 million.
+Once the process of deinstitutionalisation (DI) is completed, the door to equal rights will be open.
+We want to open that door together with all stakeholders and the wider public.

 READ MORE